PCITechie/Histacom-Python/README.md

 ## I AM NOT THE ORIGINAL AUTHOR OF HISTACOM, I ONLY MAINTAIN THIS IMPLEMENTATION FOR PYTHON, I DO NOT CLAIM THE ASSETS/STORY AS MY ORIGINAL CONTENT

 (Note: Readme is a WIP.)
-Histacom-Python is a Python (PyGlet) version of the PC game Histacom, released by 12padams in 2010, and a fork of the new Histacom SDL2 C# rewrite.
+Histacom-Python is a Python (PyGlet) version of the PC game Histacom, released by 12padams in 2010, and a different implementation of the new Histacom SDL2 C# rewrite.
 Here are some of our goals:
 * Maintain feature parity with https://github.com/TheRandomMelon/Histacom/
 * Maintain compatibility with https://github.com/TheRandomMelon/Histacom/
 * Use Python to allow for any operating system or device running Python to run this implementation of Histacom.